Lawyers are held in high regard within our society

 There will be a vast number of students who will need to focus and work hard to pass law school.

-And then there will be some students who are not that academically inclined, will struggle and have to work extremely hard to pass law school.
+And then there will be some students who are not that academically inclined, will struggle, and have to work extremely hard to pass law school.

-If you are focused, willing to put in long hours and work hard you can become a lawyer.
+If you are focused, and willing to put in long hours and work hard you can become a lawyer.

-Which Year Of Law School Is The Hardest?
+Which Year of Law School Is the Hardest?

 For most students, the first year of law school is the hardest.